haraldrudell/Linux-WPA3-Personal/README.md

 ## Start hostapd

 Create a file named using your interface **wlan0** and extension .conf: also decide on your ssid and password.
-The password cannot be known or guessable to an attacker
+The password should not be known or guessable to an attacker
 <pre>
 <strong>nano /etc/hostapd/wlan0.conf</strong>
 # directive order from: https://w1.fi/cgit/hostap/plain/hostapd/hostapd.conf